VisualComputing/nub/README.md

 To control your scene nodes by [means](https://en.wikipedia.org/wiki/Human_interface_device) different than the [mouse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#mouse--) (see [Mouse](https://visualcomputing.github.io/frames-javadocs/frames/processing/Mouse.html)), implement an [Agent](https://visualcomputing.github.io/frames-javadocs/frames/input/Agent.html) and call [registerAgent(Agent)](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#registerAgent-frames.input.Agent-).

-## Kinematics
+## IK

-The goal of Kinematics is to animate a [Skeleton](https://en.wikipedia.org/wiki/Skeletal_animation), which is a rigid body system composed of Joints and Bones.
+The goal of Inverse Kinematics (IK for short) is to animate a [Skeleton](https://en.wikipedia.org/wiki/Skeletal_animation), which is a rigid body system composed of Joints and Bones.

 As a Skeleton could be built using a hierarchical tree structure where each Node keeps information about Joints and Bones configuration by means of relative geometric transformations (at least rotation and translation) we could consider a Skeleton as a subset of the scene graph.